PHentosh/SWA_message-parser_project/README.md

 This service uses the `postgres:latest` Docker image to run a PostgreSQL database.
 It is named "database" and is set to restart automatically.
 The environment variables configure the database user, password, and default database name.
 It exposes port 5432 and is connected to the `datapipeline` network.
 Additionally, it mounts the local file `./postgres/create_tables.sql` to initialize the database with the provided SQL script.

 ### R**est_api**

-This service builds an image from the `./REST_API_B` directory.
+This service builds an image from the `./REST_API` directory.
 It depends on the `database` service to be running.
 It exposes port 5000 and is connected to the `datapipeline` network.
 It is set to restart automatically.

-All of the services are connected to the `datapipeline` network, which allows them to communicate with each other.
-They are set to restart automatically to ensure they are always running.
+It responcible for all comunication user.
+It takes requert from user, forms a query and sents it to coresponding servise, wether it`s question to postgress database or cassangra.

+### H**azelcast**

+It`s hazelcast service, that starts hazelcast cluster, to store logs

+### R**elation_db** and C**assandra**

+Theese are servises to comunicate with databases.
+They recive requert by RESTfull API from REST_API container, execute query, parce results and return them.
+Also thes logs all queries to Hazelcast.
+If asked they can return nessesery logs.

 ## create_tables.yml